Skip to Content Skip to Footer

 GFA 3140: Introduction to Sound Design with Avid Pro Tools 100 is a skills-based course to learn the tools and techniques of post-production sound design for careers in sound editing.
 Students participate in creative, narrative sound design projects to demonstrate fundamentals of post-production sound design theory and practice.
 During the course, students have the opportunity to certify as an Avid Pro Tools Certified User.

 GFA 4040: Advanced Editing with Avid Media Composer 200 is a skills-based course to further develop the tools and techniques of post-production for advanced careers in editing.
 Students participate in creative, narrative editing projects to demonstrate proficiency in post- production theory and practice.
 During the course, students have the opportunity to certify as an Avid Media Composer Certified Professional.
-Students must successfully complete GFA 2040: Fundamentals of Editing with Avid MC 100 before they can take this course.
+Prerequisite: GFA 2040 or GFA 3040

 Esports Craft Course